RemotePad Logo

 Communication Styles

-Communication styles in Mexico tend to be indirect and polite, with an emphasis on maintaining harmony and avoiding confrontation.
-In conversation, Mexicans may use metaphors, analogies, humor, or body language to express thoughts or lighten the mood.
+Communication styles in Mexico tend to be indirect and polite, emphasizing maintaining harmony and avoiding confrontation.
+Mexicans may use metaphors, analogies, humor, or body language in conversation to express thoughts or lighten the mood.

 Business Lunches

-Business lunches in Mexico are an essential asset for building relationships and discussing matters in a more relaxed atmosphere.
-These lunches typically occur mid-afternoon, around 2:30 pm, and may last for several hours, providing ample time for conversation and negotiation.
+Business lunches in Mexico are essential for building relationships and discussing matters in a more relaxed atmosphere.
+These lunches typically occur mid-afternoon, around 2:30 pm, and may last several hours, providing ample time for conversation and negotiation.

 Business meals are often held in fine dining restaurants, and Mexicans may provide alternative food options for international business contacts.
-Utilizing business lunches can strengthen relationships and facilitate successful negotiations in the Mexican business environment.
+Business lunches can strengthen relationships and facilitate successful negotiations in the Mexican business environment.

 Legal Considerations for Foreign Investors